the-vtex-files/the-vtex-files.github.io/discovery.md

 On the dark side of the moon laser light pulsing set the mode of operation for remote sensing, but this time I couldn't illuminate a target and lost my capability to packetize constituent reflection points into an economically meaningful simulation.
 Direction finding (DF) can prove difficult in prevalent lunar near vacuum conditions and I had to perform an alternate process common on the bright side.

 The armored plate securing my protectoscope slid smoothly to the side, revealing a slick Gundlach rotary periscope assembly.
 The potential threat turned out to be dark blurred spots in an otherwise bleak landscape, merging into a body with bizarre agility.
-I wished to marvel at this phenomenon for some time longer as I've never witnessed anything like that with event-based -dar, but identification was urgent.
+I wished to marvel at this phenomenon for some time longer as I've never witnessed anything like with event-based -dar.

-It was made of infinite boundless frames and escaped any logic.
-In respect of precision I proceeded with the law of void for vagueness, within the speed of light
+It was made of infinite boundless frames and escaped any logic but identification was urgent, so I've proceeded with the required law of void for vagueness and instantly recognized a wolf.
-I've recognized a wolf,
-but it just resembled a wolf .. just not apparent to me.
+(it just resembled a wolf, but that wasn't apparent to me at that time)<br>
+Finally I was ready for some action.

-Reflections of captured radio beams fed my directed-energy weapon (DEW) and triggered high velocity projectiles usually more than reliable to eliminate all foreign matter as instructed.
-The wolf, unbothered, was walking up to me with a determined grin on his face.
+Reflections of captured radio beams fed my directed-energy weapon (DEW), triggering armor-piercing fin-stabilized discarding sabots (APFSDS) to penetrate the object with kinetic energy.
+The wolf, completely unbothered, was still coming up for me with a determined grin on its face.
+My hands clenched in anger around the railgun, I kept aiming and firing without breathing space nor kill.
-There was no breathing space "Keep calm Charlie", I said to myself, "comply with system management standards."
+"Keep calm Charlie", I've tried to reassure myself, "comply with system management standards."<br>

-I kept aiming and firing without kill, having just the sole option of a standard weapon, constructed by our mighty corporation.

-The wolf now stood right in front of me.
+Fair enough - I just had the sole option of a standard gun, constructed by our mighty corporation and usually more than efficacious to eliminate all foreign matter as instructed.
+The wolf stopped moving and stood now right in front of my muzzle.<br>
-"Who the hell are you .. you should be burnt to ashes by now."
+"Who the hell are you .. you should be lacerated flesh by now."

 "Hi, I'm Divock", said the chimeric being calmly<br>
-"things got horribly wrong, they've cancelled space-time. you didn't notice the incident but I got a msg for you."<br> A message, I thought, that is information, which can only be interpreted with a sufficient amount of uneconomic noise.<br> "Sorry, no interest.
+"things got horribly wrong, they've cancelled space-time. you didn't notice the incident but I got a msg for you- to know where you're at ."<br>
+A message, I thought, that is information, which can only be interpreted with a sufficient amount of uneconomic noise.<br> "Sorry, no interest.
 Anyway, have a good day."<br>
 I've decided to pay no longer attention to this nonsense and tried to reboot the whole system.

 "Face it, ur just a flat projection of ur former self.
-Although u look like a steel case with some wires in it, LOL<br>
+Although u look like a steel case with some wires in it to me, LOL<br>
 And you know what?
 You've only 'made it' here coz of your ambiguous name."
 Absolutely convinced of hallucinating, I still yelled at him "bullshit, unlike you I'm made of flesh, bones and blood."<br>
 Then he pulled an axe out from the back of his trousers and split my skull apart.<br>
-"See, I am REAL, a friend from the past, I'll put some sunshine in u U r just a copy of the original."<br>
+"See, I am REAL, a friend from the past, who just allowed for some sunshine flowing into u."

 I could see
 Cerebral matter, bone splinters and body fluids spattering all around the golden shimmering cornfields in this otherwise undisturbed rural idyll, even landed on his muscular body.
-I was somehow still functioning, and there was no other choice other to be game for it.
+I was somehow still functioning, and there was no other choice to be game for it.

+the longer
-But the longer I've talked to him, my stable reality crumbled, am I losing it?
+my stable reality crumbled,
+am I losing it?

-"What message", I i
-f there's something wrong with them, the system would reject them anyway."
+"What message", there's something wrong with them, the system would reject them anyway."
 "Who is the sender?"

 "It is you, your past you, your language was different then though, lots of noise you were talking."<br>
 That are files you sent to John Dyson in 2019, you know John, he serves at the dark side at the moment."
 John Dyson, that name rings a bell, she has briefly communicated with him on the matter of the secret biological weapon, both not working on inside matters.
 Are you sure you can READ it? the interpretation of noise requires plenty of skill. hooman skill.<br>
+ U r just a copy of the original, which unfortunately "<br>

  "It contains some plain text and  greyscale images lossless compression, no harmful data, basically."<br>